-- This Agreement forms the whole agreement between both of us, and takes the place of all previous negotiations, understandings and representations in relation to the same subject matter as this Agreement.
+- This Agreement forms the whole agreement between the parties, and takes the place of all previous negotiations, understandings and representations in relation to the same subject matter as this Agreement.
 Neither of the parties shall be bound by, or liable to the other party for, any representation, promise or inducement (other than fraudulent misrepresentations) made by it or by any agent or person on its behalf which is not expressly contained in this Agreement.

-Except as specified in 12b above if either of us fails to exercise any right or solution available under these conditions, any failure or delay will not prevent either of us from relying on those rights or solutions in the future.
+Except as specified in 12b above if either party fails to exercise any right or solution available under these conditions, any failure or delay will not prevent either party from relying on those rights or solutions in the future.